-5. Devices to Fabric – When a device (Nx_Port) attaches to the fabric (Fx_Port), the device sends a Fabric Login (FLOGI) command that contains various parameters like Port World Wide Name (WWN).
+5. Devices to Fabric When a device (Nx_Port) attaches to the fabric (Fx_Port), the device sends a Fabric Login (FLOGI) command that contains various parameters like Port World Wide Name (WWN).
 The switch can authorize the port to log into the fabric or reject the FLOGI and terminate the connection.
 The switch will need to maintain an access control list (ACL) for the WWNs that are allowed to attach.
 The real threat to data will occur after the device is logged into the fabric and can proceed to point of attack 4 or 5.

-With over 500 issues so far, reading our newsletter every Monday morning will keep you up-to-date with security risks out there.
+Reading our newsletter every Monday will keep you up-to-date with security news.

 Receive a daily digest of the latest security news.